harpojaeger/service-changes/README.md

 ## Testing

 `yarn test` to run tests.
 They're fairly limited right now, but I'm working on building them out, particularly for the filter module.

+## Utilities
+`util/fetchtweet` is a small Node script for pulling tweet JSON objects from the Twitter REST API.
+It uses the credentials you've configured for the rest of the application.
+Pass it Tweet IDs as arguments.